hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 If we take another look at the [String Types Cheat Sheet](#string-types-cheat-sheet), we don't really see any type that could be replaced by another.
-They all have different properties and trade-offs. `ByteString` vs `ShortByteString` may be a bit less intuitive, but `Text` is clearly alone in that list. `OsPath` is a specialized type that exists in Rust too.
+They all have different properties and trade-offs. `ByteString` vs `ShortByteString` may be a bit less intuitive, but e.g. `Text` is clearly different. `OsPath` is a specialized type that exists in Rust too.
 Maybe people dislike the Strict/Lazy variants, but they do have (again) different properties.